Gwynedd Mercy Basketball Camp Staff

 Coach Baron guided and mentored one of the greatest players in Gwynedd Mercy history, two-time All American and PAC Player of the Year, Badou Gaye.
 The 6-9 center went on to become the first student-athlete at Gwynedd Mercy to be drafted professionally as the USBL's Westchester Wildfire selected him in the second round of its draft in April 2005.
 Gaye played professionally in Europe from 2006-2008 and was then drafted in the first round of the National Basketball Association Developmental League (NBDL) in by the Idaho Stampeders, an affiliate of the Utah Jazz.
 Numerous other former Griffins have had success and opportunities to play professionally abroad.

-The Griffins took their first-ever foreign team tour in October 2012, visiting Costa Rica and revisited the country in 2015.
+The Griffins took their first-ever foreign team tour in October 2011, visiting Costa Rica and revisited the country in 2014 and plan to be in Costa Rica again Fall 2021.
 The squad played and practiced against Costa Rican Professional teams as a pre-season tune up tour.
-Baron has taken numerous summer All-Star teams of D2 and D3 players to many countries such as Barbados, Germany, Austria, Italy, Costa Rica and Slovenia over his time.
+Baron has taken numerous summer All-Star teams of DII and DIII players to many countries such as Barbados, Germany, Austria, Italy, Costa Rica and Slovenia over his time.
 2017 the Griffins took their third foreign tour as the team played in and around Toronto, Canada in early October.

 Baron began his coaching career in 1996 at Owen J. Roberts High School in Pottstown, Pa.
 In 1999, He entered the college coaching circle and served as an assistant at Ursinus College.
-The following year in 2000, he was an assistant Gwynedd Mercy before being named the head coach of the Griffins in 2002.
+The following year in 2000, he became an assistant Gwynedd Mercy (then College) before being named the head coach of the Griffins in 2002.

 Coach Baron received his BA in Elementary Education from York College in 1995.
 He earned his master's degree at Penn State University in Education, Curriculum, and Instruction in 2004 and serves at the athletic departments’ Director of Academic Coordination.